andrewjyi/challenge/README.md

 • Hosting (https://weecare-challenge.vercel.app/)

 # Bonus
 • Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality)

-- styled components